Undergraduate major: BA

 Master of Arts

 The College of Education offers a Master of Arts.
 Some of the college's MA programs are offered with thesis as well as without thesis.
-Nonthesis programs usually provide more specialized coursework than do thesis programs.
+Nonthesis programs usually provide more specialized coursework than thesis programs.
 Although a nonthesis program is not necessarily terminal, students who expect to continue their studies in a doctoral program are urged to select a thesis program in order to gain more experience in research procedures.
 Students who complete a nonthesis MA and are admitted to a PhD program may be asked to submit evidence of writing and research skills to their advisor or department during the early part of their doctoral program.
 For information about programs that offer a thesis option, see the program descriptions under "Graduate Programs of Study" in College of Education department sections of the catalog.

 Coursework completed more than 10 years before the session in which the degree is to be conferred must be evaluated to determine how much credit may be accepted toward the degree requirements.
 Students must earn at least 24 s.h. in University of Iowa courses after formal admission to a master's degree.